 Differentiating Functional and Non-Functional Needs

-One common stumbling block is distinguishing functional requirements (what the system does) from non-functional requirements (how the system behaves).
-Functional requirements define specific behavior, such as âWhen a user clicks Export, the system generates a CSV file.â Non-functional requirements cover performance, security, and scalabilityâdetails that are often overlooked but are vital.
+Distinguish functional requirements (what the system does) from non-functional requirements (how the system behaves).
+Functional requirements define specific behavior, such as âWhen a user clicks Export, the system generates a CSV file.â Non-functional requirements cover performance, security, and scalability.

 The Power of Measurable Goals

 Clear, measurable requirements lead to better outcomes.
+Specify goals like âsystem capable of supporting 10,000 concurrent usersâ so engineering can design and test appropriately.
 Teams that document both functional and non-functional needs see measurable improvements in delivery and quality.3

 Making Requirements Testable

-- Avoid jargon: Write for QA, design, and marketing as well as engineering.
+- Avoid jargon: write for QA, design, and marketing as well as engineering.

-- One requirement per statement: Keep each requirement atomic and distinct.
+- One requirement per statement: keep each requirement atomic and distinct.

-This discipline empowers your engineering and QA teams with a crystal-clear understanding of success.
-If you want more resources, tools that estimate business impact can help prioritize featuresâfor example, try the Business Valuation Estimator.
+This discipline empowers engineering and QA with a crystal-clear understanding of success.

 Get Your Free PRD Template